choishingwan/PRS-Tutorial/docs/plink.md

 ```

 !!! note
-    One way to select the appropriate number of PCs is to perform GWAS on the trait of interest with different number of PCs.
+    One way to select the appropriate number of PCs is to perform GWAS on the phenotype under study with different numbers of PCs.
-    [LDSC](https://github.com/bulik/ldsc) analysis can then be performed on each of the resulted GWAS summary statistics.
-    By observing the estimated intercept, one can select the number of PCs that provide an intercept estimate closer to 1, which might
+    [LDSC](https://github.com/bulik/ldsc) analysis can then be performed on the set of GWAS summary statistics and the GWAS that used the number of PCs that gave an LDSC intercept closest to 1 should correspond to that for which population structure was most accurately controlled for.
-    suggest a smaller influence of population stratification.

-The eigen-vector (PCs) are stored in **EUR.eigenvec** and can be used as a covariate in the regression model to account for population stratification.
+Here the PCs have been stored in the **EUR.eigenvec** file and can be used as covariates in the regression model to account for population stratification.

 !!! important
-    If the base and target samples are collected from different population (e.g. Caucasian vs African ), the results from PRS analysis will be biased (see [Martin et al](https://www.ncbi.nlm.nih.gov/pubmed/28366442)).
+    If the base and target samples are collected from different worldwide populations then the results from the PRS analysis may be biased (see Section 3.4 of our papper).

-# Finding the "Best" P-value threshold
+# Finding the "best-fit" PRS
-The "best" p-value threshold for PRS construction are usually not known.
+The P-value threshold that provides the "best-fit" PRS under the C+T method is usually unknown.
-To identify the "best" PRS, we can perform a regression between the calculated PRS and the
-sample phenotype and select the PRS that explains most of the phenotypic variation.
+To approximate the "best-fit" PRS, we can perform a regression between PRS calculated at a range of P-value thresholds and then select the PRS that explains the highest phenotypic variance (please see Section 4.6 of our paper on overfitting issues).
-This can be achieved using `R`.
+This can be achieved using `R` as follows:

 ```R tab="detail"
 p.threshold <- c(0.001,0.05,0.1,0.2,0.3,0.4,0.5)